Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 The location of this source code also forms the so called code id, the identifier of the code associated with a task.
 It is hashed and then used to look up a generated function which unpacks the variables and contains the extracted source code of the application.
-This source code itself might have been changed previously, but nested tasks are currently not properly transformed due to the way the source code is traversed by the clang library\footnote{It uses a top-down approach, so the outer task is encountered and transformed before the preprocessor knows about the inner one.}.
+Another important point is that the source code of the task itself might have been changed previously by the rewrite step.
+It may also contain other \omp task definitions, but nested tasks are currently not properly transformed due to the way the source code is traversed by the clang library\footnote{It uses a top-down approach, so the outer task is encountered and transformed before the preprocessor knows about the inner one.}.
 This extracted code is then stored in a temporary file in the \texttt{/tmp/tasking\_functions} directory in one file